kube-reporting/metering-operator/Documentation/metering-config.md

 ### Prometheus URL

 By default, the Metering assumes that your Prometheus service is available at `http://prometheus-k8s.monitoring.svc:9090` within the cluster.
-If your not using [kube-prometheus][kube-prometheus], then you will need to override the `metering-operator.config.prometheusURL` configuration option.
+If your not using [kube-prometheus][kube-prometheus], then you will need to override the `reporting-operator.config.prometheusURL` configuration option.

 Below is an example of configuring Metering to use the service `prometheus` on port 9090 in the `cluster-monitoring` namespace:

 ```
 spec:
-  metering-operator:
+  reporting-operator:
     spec:
       config:
         prometheusURL: "http://prometheus.cluster-monitoring.svc:9090"